heimberg/xandbox/README.md

 7. Publish your worksheet to ximera.osu.edu with `xake publish`
 8. Append `/first` to the URL that xake prints out.

 Ximera is still a work in progress and there may be bugs.
-Please e-mail Jim Fowler or add an [issue](https://github.com/kisonecat/ximera/issues) to the bug tracker.
+Please e-mail Jim Fowler or add an [issue](https://github.com/kisonecat/ximera/issues) to the bug tracker.# xandbox